MouseLand/suite2p/README.md

 For additional dependencies, like h5py, NWB, Scanbox, and server job support, use the command `python -m pip install suite2p[io]`.

-We recommend installing ScanImage Tiff Reader with `pip install scanimage-tiff-reader`.

 If you have an older `suite2p` environment you can remove it with `conda env remove -n suite2p` before creating a new one.

 Note you will always have to run **conda activate suite2p** before you run suite2p.
 Conda ensures mkl_fft and numba run correctly and quickly on your machine.
 If you want to run jupyter notebooks in this environment, then also `conda install jupyter`.